Skip to content

 Processor

-Processor takes a LogicalPlan as an input and maps it to a PhysicalPlan.
+The processor takes a LogicalPlan as input and maps it to a PhysicalPlan.
 A physical plan is a sequence of physical operators, each of which is an implementation of logical operators with a specific algorithm.
-For example, a logical JOIN can be mapped into physical INDEX_NESTED_LOOP_JOIN or HASH_JOIN.
+For example, a logical JOIN can be mapped to physical INDEX_NESTED_LOOP_JOIN or HASH_JOIN.

 In addition, the processor contains a task scheduler which breaks down a physical plan into multiple pipelines for morsel-driven parallelism.